logzio/logz-docs/_source/user-guide/alerts/index.md

 You'll see a paginated list of all alerts configured for your account.

-* You'll be able to enable/disable alerts, as needed.
+* You can enable/disable alerts, as needed.

 * You can click the column headers to sort the list by **severity** or chronologically by when alerts were **created** or **updated**.